SakpalAkshay/pythonStack/README.md

 # Stack using Linked List
- Implementing a stack using a linked list-based approach.
 The linked list nodes hold the stack elements, with the __head attribute pointing to the top node.
  Node Class:
 The Node class is defined with the following attributes and methods:
 __init__(self, data): The constructor initializes a new instance of the Node class with a given data value.
 It also initializes the next attribute as None to represent that this node is not yet connected to another node.